-The core of ThingOS is a technology neutral abstraction layer (TNL) allowing to build smart applications (Hub-Apps) for environments equipped with many different wireless and wired sensor/actuator devices from different vendors.
-In a smart home scenario such applications can for instance use any recent speech assistant to control any smart bulbs (e.g. Philips Hue, IKEA, Wifi bulbs, DALI lights, KNX lights etc.) using the same technology neutral code.
-ThingOS does all the magic underneath to allow a smart application developer to focus on the business logic.
+The core of ThingOS is a technology-neutral abstraction layer (TNL) which allows building smart applications (Hub-Apps) for environments equipped with many different wireless and wired sensor/actuator devices from different vendors.
+In a smart home scenario, such applications can for instance use any recent voice-controlled virtual assistant to control any smart bulbs (e.g. Philips Hue, IKEA, Wifi bulbs, DALI lights, KNX lights etc.) using the same technology-neutral code.
+ThingOS does all the magic underneath, allowing a smart application developer to focus on business.

-ThingOS can bridge wireless communication technologies such as WiFi, BLE, BLE-Mesh, ZigBee, Z-Wave, Enocean, building buses such as KNX, DALI, DMX as well as fieldbuses.
-And the coverage of recent products and communication technologies grows every day.
+ThingOS can bridge wireless communication technologies such as WiFi, BLE, BLE-MESH, ZigBee, Z-Wave, Enocean, building buses such as KNX, DALI, DMX as well as fieldbuses.
+And we are expanding the coverage of new products and communication technologies every day!

 ThingOS is made for the edge.
-It runs without having to connect to the internet or cloud-applications at all.
-ThingOS hubs can however be connected to our cloud or extranet based App-Store.
-This allows our customers a quick and simple remote mass deployment of hub-Apps and updates.
+It runs without needing to connect to the internet or to cloud-applications at all.
+ThingOS hubs can, however, be connected to our cloud- or extranet-based App-Store.
+This allows our customers a quick and simple remote mass deployment of Hub-Apps and updates.

-ThingOS is a software platform running on hub devices in the environment.
-Hubs running ThingOS directly connect to many different devices in the direct environment, bridge their differences and allow to interconnect their individual capabilities in smart ways.
-This is implemented in the form of Smart Space Applications (Apps for Hubs).
+ThingOS is a software platform which runs on hub devices in the environment.
+Hubs running ThingOS will directly connect to many different devices in the direct surroundings, bridging their differences and allowing them to smartly interconnect their individual capabilities.
+This is implemented in the form of Smart Space Applications (apps for hubs).

 ThingOS can run on hardware as small as an Intel Edison, rack hardware such as HPE EdgeLine servers as well as industrial hardware such as RevPis, NetPis and many others.

 Apps for Smart Environments